 The crisis could result in the third type leading the way, and convincing her sisters to follow her.
 On the other hand, the resignation of either of the two other types could prove infectious and the course of gender might take one or more steps back.

-A research seminar on the topic took place on Tuesday, 6 December 2016, organised by the Hellenic Observatory.
+A research seminar on the topic took place on Tuesday 6 December 2016.
 To listen to the podcast and more details about the event, please visit the event page.